minhhoangbui/minhhoangbui.github.io/_posts/2019-01-16-retrieval.md

 ### Local sensitive hashing

-KD-Tree is cool but it has its own drawback.
+KD-Tree is cool but it has its own drawbacks.
 First of all, it is not easy to implement it efficiently.
 Secondly, when the dimension of the vector is large, the computation is quite expensive.
 So we move to another method: Local sensitive hashing.
 In this method, we define the line to divide the item space into different bins and we just examine the items residing in the same bin with the query one.